UmaJenn/Hana/README.md

 ・Self host it yourself by cloning it locally or anywhere else that works, really

 # Instructions
-For installation, configuration, usage and other information, please visit [this wiki](https://github.com/UmaJenn/Hana/wiki/Selfhost).
+For installation other information, please visit the [SelfHost Guide](https://github.com/UmaJenn/Hana/wiki/Selfhost).
+For configuration, please visit the [Setting Up Guide](https://github.com/UmaJenn/Hana/wiki/Setting-up).
 Basic installation will be provided in the discord support server, so please do check it out if you have any enquiries.